oconnor663/bao/docs/spec.md

    Applications that need to do this sort of thing usually have to implement something like a B-tree on disk, at which point they probably aren't interested in the Bao hash of the file itself.

+### Include the content length in the hash itself, rather than in the encoding.

+Prepending the encoding with the input length means that the decoder state machine needs extra states to parse it, and it might have been nice to simplify it by making sure the caller always tells the decoder the length in advance, perhaps by concatenating the length to the hash.
+But that would be problematic for a couple reasons:

+- Most callers don't care about the input length, and extending the length of the hash to store it would waste space.
+- There are situations where the input length is supposed to be secret, particularly when a cryptographic hash is used as a MAC.
+Publishing it might not be acceptable.

 ## Related Work